carbon-language/carbon-lang/lld/docs/missingkeymethod.rst

   };

 This base class is intended to be abstract, but you forgot to mark one of the methods pure.
-Here, ``A::bar``, being non-pure, is nominated as the key method, and as a result, the vtable for ``A`` is not emitted, because the compiler is waiting for a translation unit that defines ``A::bar``.
+Here, ``A::bar``, being non-pure, is nominated as the key function, and as a result, the vtable for ``A`` is not emitted, because the compiler is waiting for a translation unit that defines ``A::bar``.